amplication/docs/docs/premium-features/break-the-monolith.md

 "Break The Monolith" focuses on the following 3 parts:

 1. **Overview of Current Services**: Get a comprehensive view of your project's services, their entities, fields, and relationships with Overview mode.
-2. **Redesign and Service Distribution**: <!-- Manually or with AI assistance, r--> Redesign your service and move entities between services to create a new micro-service structure.
+2. **Redesign and Service Distribution**: Manually or with AI assistance, redesign your service and move entities between services to create a new micro-service structure.
 3. **Confirm and Apply the New Architecture**: Amplication handles the creation of new services, moves entities, and manages the relationships between entities automatically.
 Each service comes complete with their entities, APIs, and data models, to support the new microservice architecture to your code is ready for production.

 Let's review each of the various parts of this new feature specifically.